Muddy Makes: Tart’s Spaghetti (Puttanesca)

 7/ When the pasta is ready, use tongs to lift it from the saucepan directly into the frying pan, along with a tablespoon of cooking water to lengthen the sauce.

-NOTE: Use tinned tomatoes instead of fresh, and instead of the anchovies, gently stir through good-quality tinned tuna at the last minute.
+NOTE: Use tinned tomatoes instead of fresh, and instead of the anchovies, you can gently stir through good-quality tinned tuna at the last minute.